 Tree barriers must be built to standard and remain in place during the entire construction process.
 See the Tree Barrier Installation & Inspection Standards.

-Book a tree protection barrier inspection through the City, or choose to hire your own arborist, who will submit a Tree Barrier Inspection Report that we will review.
+Once built, book a tree protection barrier inspection through the City, or choose to hire your own arborist, who will submit a Tree Barrier Inspection Report that we will review.

 Review the Arborist Supervision for Tree Barriers Terms of Reference for more information.

 Tree protection securities of $3,000 per tree is required, up to a maximum of $15,000 per single-family lot under development.
 This money is a deposit against potential damage to trees during construction.

 If you need a tree cutting permit to build, you will be required to pay a tree cutting permit fee of $93.00 plus $36 for every tree removed and replacement tree securities at $550 per replacement tree.

 Arborist supervision is required whenever work occurs within the tree protection zone of a bylaw-protected tree.
 These works would be anticipated and prescribed in the Arborist Report.
 A Tree Care Supervision Letter must be signed by both the homeowner and the arborist.

 Review the Tree Care Supervision Letter Terms of Reference for more information on this process.

 Impact Assessment Reports are required when a bylaw-protected tree has been damaged or there is suspected damage to a bylaw-protected tree.
 If a tree appears to have been damaged, an arborist must submit an Impact Assessment Report.